-Say what you will about the current climate in the United States; when push comes to shove (or storms come to shore), Americans — especially Siouxlanders — are some of the most generous people on the planet.
+When push comes to shove, Americans — especially Siouxlanders — are some of the most generous people on the planet.
 We should, however, be wary of being gullible givers.
-Because oftentimes, charity scams fill the headlines following natural disasters like Hurricanes Harvey and Irma.
+Especially during the holiday season, charity fraud often fills the headlines.

 When someone asks you for a donation, watch out for these five telltale signs that they could be setting you up for a scam:

 Be wary of any organization that refuses to provide detailed information about its mission statement, its operating costs, or how the donation will be used.
 If someone approaches you about giving — either online in person — they should always be able to answer the following questions:

 - Where is the charity headquartered?

 - What is the organization's tax-exempt (EID) number?

 - What percentage of the donation goes directly to the program?

 Helpful Tip: When you find a charity you’re considering supporting, do a Google search and check out the organization’s official website.
 Does it give the information you’re looking for?

 2. Lack of information on your giving history.

 If the organization thanks you for a previous donation, ask for the details of that gift (date, amount, form of payment, etc.).
 Scammers will trick you into feeling safe by assuming you’ve forgotten.
 But if they can't give you the simple information about a previous gift, they're probably not the actual organization you've supported in the past.